coxhinkins

 Your Personal Savings Allowance is linked to your income tax band.
 If your income increases so that you become an additional rate taxpayer (usually when your income is above £125,140), your PSA is reduced to zero and all savings interest becomes taxable.
 If your savings interest exceeds £10,000 in a tax year, you will normally need to report it through a Self Assessment tax return rather than relying only on tax code adjustments.

-The HMRC £5,000 savings allowance, known as the Starting Rate for Savings, is separate from the Personal Savings Allowance and is often overlooked.
-It applies only to savers whose non-savings income (wages, pension, self-employment profit) does not exceed £17,570.
+The Starting Rate for Savings gives up to an extra £5,000 of tax-free savings interest, but only applies if your non-savings income is low enough.
+This applies to savers whose non-savings income (wages, pension, self-employment profit) does not exceed £17,570.
 Savers with very low non-savings income, including some pensioners or part-time workers, may be entitled to up to £5,000 of additional tax-free savings interest on top of their PSA.
-If you believe this applies to you, check your tax position via your HMRC Personal Tax Account or seek advice from an accountant.

 What is the HMRC Savings Account Tax Warning?

-In plain terms, an HMRC savings account tax warning means your savings interest may have exceeded your tax-free allowance, and HMRC expects you to check your position and take action if needed.
+In plain terms, it means your savings interest may have exceeded your tax-free allowance, and HMRC expects you to review your position and take action if needed.
+The warning does not always mean tax is immediately payable, but it signals that HMRC has identified savings interest above your allowance.

 What is an HMRC Savings Tax Letter or Demand Notice?